jamesadjinwa/terraform-beginner-bootcamp-2023/README.md

 ### Terraform Module Structure

-It is recommend to place modules in a `modules` directory when locally developing modules but you can name it whatever you like.
+It is recommended to place modules in a `modules` directory when locally developing modules but you can name it whatever you like.

 ### Passing Input Variables